Elfego Baca

-Elfego Baca (February 10, 1865 – August 27, 1945) was a gunman, lawman, lawyer, and politician in New Mexico; during the later years of the New Mexico Territory frontier he became an American folk hero.
+Elfego Baca (February 10, 1865 – August 27, 1945) was a gunfighter, law enforcement officer, lawyer, and politician in New Mexico, who became an American folk hero of the later years of the New Mexico Territory frontier.
 His goal in life was to be a peace officer, and for "the outlaws to hear [his] steps a block away".

-Walt Disney Presents featured a Western television serial entitled The Nine Lives of Elfego Baca, which was later compiled into the movie Elfego Baca: Six Gun Law.
+He is known for his involvement in an 1884 shootout in Frisco (now Reserve), New Mexico, as well as later fictionalized representations of his life in Westerns released during the mid-20th century.

 Early life

 Baca was born in 1865 in Socorro, New Mexico, to Francisco and Juana Maria Baca.
 His family moved to Topeka, Kansas, when he was a young child.
-Upon his mother’s death in 1880, Baca returned with his father to Belen, New Mexico, where his father became a marshal.
+Upon his mother's death in 1880, Baca returned with his father to Belen, New Mexico, where his father became a marshal.
 In 1884, at the age of 19, Baca acquired some guns and became a deputy sheriff (whether through purchasing a badge or by being appointed is unclear) in Socorro County, New Mexico.